balena-io-modules/elevator/README.md

 <a name="module_elevator.execute"></a>

 ### elevator.execute(command, [options], callback)
+This function will yield an `Error` containing a code that equals `ELEVATE_CANCELLED` if the elevation was cancelled by the user.

 **Kind**: static method of <code>[elevator](#module_elevator)</code>
 **Summary**: Execute a command with UAC elevation
 **Access:** public